matdoering/openPrimeR-User/README.md

 See the [LICENSE](LICENSE.txt) file for license rights and limitations (GNU General Public License, Version 2.0).

-## Changelog

-Take a look at the [CHANGELOG](src/openPrimeR/NEWS) to view recent changes to the project.

 ## Requirements for the R package
 - R >= version 3.4.0
 - OS: Linux, MacOS, Windows